getdnsapi/getdns/README.md

 As well as building the getdns library 2 other tools are installed by default by the above process:

 * getdns_query: a command line test script wrapper for getdns
-* stubby: a DNS Privacy enabled client
+* stubby: a experimental DNS Privacy enabled client

 Note: If you only want to build stubby, then use the `--enable-stub-only` and `--without-libidn` options when running 'configure'.